lakshmipriya222/my2-valluri/README.md

 ### Scientists

 > *Albert Einstein*
-> Two things are infinite: the universe and human stupidity; ans I'm not sure about the universe.
+> Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.

 > *Georg C. Lichtenberg*
 > It is strange that only extraordinary men make the discoveries, which later appear so easy and simple.